No matter how he looks at it, the ocean never changes.

 By now, every time Helmholtz approaches the window with his ironic grin, Bernard knows in advance that the Atlantic ocean will show them a totally different face.

 He has told him many times since their arrival.
-Just try looking through a writer's eyes, and there's so much more than a plain greyish surface – there's the labyrinth of currents, there are the foaming waves, the reflections of the stars, the tempests and winds shaking the water.
+Just try looking through a writer's eyes, and you will find much more than a plain greyish surface – there is the labyrinth of currents, there are the foaming waves, the reflections of the stars, the tempests and winds shaking the water.
 And through the years, in their dull grey room, Bernard has learnt that mankind is like the sea – eternally the same on the face of Earth, yet so various, so hard to control.

-Hadn't he been taught so by his friend, he's sure he would have never guessed; and this, even though he hates to admit it, is no surprise to him.
+Hadn't he been taught so by his friend, he is sure his eyes would still be closed.
+And this, even though he hates to admit it, is not a surprise to him.

-"Nothing" he answers to the shore, sensing his grin.
-"Absolutely nothing".
+"Nothing," he answers to the shore, sensing his smile.
+"Absolutely nothing."

-I'm the only person in the world who, having to study a book, chooses to write fanfiction about it instead.
+I am probably the one person in the world who, having to study a book, chooses to write fanfiction about it instead.

 My homage to Aldous Huxley's masterpiece, Brave New World, belonging to the dystopian genre I so love.
-I've grown a very deep affection for Helmholtz and John - Bernard quite disappointed me, but not totally - and I am sooo happy with this.
+I am truly happy with this.